makrai/notes/gururangan2004-dont-stop-pre-train.md

 * We propose simple unsuper-vised methods to retrieve unlabeled text that aligns with the task distribution, from a large in-domain corpus.
 Our
-  * by embedding text from both the task and domain in a shared space, then selects candidates from the domain based on queries using the task data.
+  * by embedding text from both the task and domain in a shared space, then selects candidates from the domain based on queries using the task data
-  * the embedding method must be lightweight enough to embed possibly millions of sentences in a reasonable time.
+  * the embedding method must be lightweight enough to embed possibly millions of sentences in a reasonable time
 * we employ VAMPIRE (Gururangan+ 2019; Figure 3),
   a lightweight bag-of-words language model
   * We pretrain VAMPIRE on a large deduplicated sample of the domain (1M sents)
   * We then select k candidates of each task sentence from the domain sample,
     * via nearest neighbors selection (k NN TAPT ) 4, or
-      * flat search index with cosine similarity between embeddings with the FAISS (Johnson+ 2019) library.
+      * flat search index with cosine similarity between embeddings with the FAISS (Johnson+ 2019) library
     * randomly (RAND TAPT )
-* We continue pretraining RoBertA on this augmented corpus with both the task data (as in TAPT ) as well as the selected candidate pool.
+* We continue pretraining RoBertA on this augmented corpus with both the task data (as in TAPT ) as well as the selected candidate pool

 ### Results in Table 8 show that k NN TAPT outperforms TAPT for all cases